Filter Visual Components

 - The numbers rendered by a visualization are often rounded up/down.
 However, filters are applied to the original exact numbers (those before rounding), and that may lead to unexpected results.
 For example, the number

-.- A rollup total is not supported in visualizations with measure value filters.
+400.01rounded to a whole number would be400, but it will still be included in the visualization with a filter that filters out the values smaller than or equal to400.- A rollup total is not supported in visualizations with measure value filters.
 Such visualizations are not rendered, and the error message is shown instead.

 Filtering by comparing a measure value to a specific value